 The federal poverty level for a family of three was \$21,720 in 2020.
 Table 2 shows poverty rates and income statistics for select communities in the metro Boston region.
-There were nearly 20,000 families that had incomes below the poverty line in Boston alone in 2018.13 A majority of households that received RAFT from Metro Housing in 2020 had incomes that were lower than the poverty level and 30 percent of median income.
+There were nearly 20,000 families that had incomes below the poverty line in Boston alone in 2018.15 A majority of households that received RAFT from Metro Housing in 2020 had incomes that were lower than the poverty level and 30 percent of median income.
 Prior to the pandemic, most of the households that received RAFT in the region had subsidized housing.
-The last column of the table shows typical incomes for these households.
 This data is another illustration of the gap between the incomes of households served by the RAFT program and the income needed to afford housing in the region.